 Natural disasters are a city’s worst nightmare.
 Fortunately, we have first responders who are trained and prepared to risk their lives to save others in these difficult situations.
 However, it’s difficult to collect and analyze data for all the people who need help, from severity of injury to duration of travel to the site of the victim.
 One of our team members from Duke University had flown out early to MIT as a result of Hurricane Florence.
 We recognized an issue that was very real and had promise for innovation.

-When looking at current methods used by first responders, we noticed there was a lack of proactive searching; while there are areas of concentrated traffic, this many times lets down underpopulated areas.
+When looking at current methods used by first responders, we noticed there was a lack of proactive searching.
+While first responders can easily find concentrated urban area, underpopulated rural areas are often underserviced.
 The current processes relied on crowdsourced information and tips followed up by search-and-rescue missions.
-First responders want to help as many people as possible, but they can’t because they don’t know where victims are and how severe their injuries are.
+First responders want to help as many people as possible, but they sometimes don’t know the location and severity of victims’ injuries.

 While we didn’t have access to drones, we believed that using drones to search and relay information would be a good option to quickly find people who needed help.
-Drones would be able to provide 1) pictures, 2) audio messages from victims, and 3) estimated locations of victims.
+Drones would be able to provide:

 Within the hackathon environment, we weren’t able to test the application’s use in with real first responders.
 Furthermore, testing this app in a real situation would be highly unlikely.
 However, our application was able to separate out different situations and showcase those that needed the most urgent care for the user.
 The app was recognized by Microsoft’s Azure team and IBM’s Call for Code competition for creating unique solutions to natural disasters.